ZOUK Beat Breakdown

 Marie Alonzo Snyder (modern dancer, choreographer, educator and scholar), presents a clear and helpful introduction and guide for anyone interested in learning about Zouk—the fast growing partner dance—in her debut book, The Art and Sensuality of Brazilian Zouk Dancing.
 Marie (a professional dancer for over three decades) has been dancing Zouk for the past 5 years and recently brought this beautiful, sensual dance to the Big Island of Hawai‘i.

 This sensual dance originates from Brazil and contains rhythms from the Caribbean islands.
-Brazilian ZOUK is a very new dance style that has spread through the world in a short time.
+Brazilian ZOUK is a very new dance style which came at mid 90´s and has since then spread through the world in a short time.
 ZOUK means party and no name could fit better!